Austroads-Ltd/aam6201/README.md

 Both case studies were developed using open-source Python data science tools, such as Python, NumPy and Pandas.
 A complete list of dependencies can be found in the `requirements.txt` files in each top-level directory.

+The case studies are implemented as Jupyter Notebooks, which allow source code to be interleaved with commentary about the methods.

 ## Project information
 More information about the project can be found at: